Gerry is clerked primarily by Lee Johnson, Jennifer Pooler and Jubeda Begum.

 Represented an NHS Trust in this high profile four week Inquest in to the death of a black patient on a hospital ward following police restraint.
 Gerry had to mentor traumatised nursing staff through the evidential process and lead the senior management team’s response to potential criticisms. - AMRANI Deceased

 Gerry acted on behalf of a Consultant Anaesthetist who faced allegations of poor patient care including leaving patients unsupervised in theatre, dishonesty and bullying of a “whistle blower”.
 Gerry’s client, the lead clinician in the largest critical care facility in Western Europe, was found not impaired and left the hearing with no action being taken against his registration.
 Significant reputational issues.
-Cleared of misconduct. - PATRICK: Acted for Met Police in ground breaking disciplinary proceedings against notorious police blogger/ author of “The Rest is Silence” [represented by leading police QC].
+Cleared of misconduct. - PATRICK: Acted for Met Police in ground breaking disciplinary proceedings against notorious police blogger/ author of “The Rest is Silence” [represented by leading police KC].
 Legally complex.
 Very high profile.
 Officer gave televised evidence to Select Committee.
 Resigned before final hearing.

 - ECCLESTONE v NHS Trust